totem-tech/documentation/crowdloan/participation.md

 > The Pledge is unique to Totem - but is not mandatory for you to participate in the Crowdloan.

-The pledge will be managed by the Treasury of the Live Accounting Association with an on-chain module created for the purpose.
+The pledge will be managed by the Treasury of the Project Team with an on-chain module created for the purpose.
 This will not be available until a parachain slot is won.

 > **At no time will you ever be _obliged_ to meet the pledge you made - you are free to change your mind.** <br /> This is the fairest mechanism we can conceive to operate such a bonus scheme.